Newnham, Northamptonshire: The parish church

 The parish church, called St Michael and all Angels, is a former chapel of a parent church at Badby.
 The benefice has always been Badby-cum-Newnham, with the vicarage of Badby.
 As the church is perched high on a bank, the churchyard descends steeply east and south.
 The chancel, the north aisle and the present nave were built in the early 14th century, on the site of a 12th-century chapel.
 The western tower was built in the late 14th or early 15th century abutting the west wall and standing on three open arches.
 The tower has contained six bells since 1660.
 They were rehung on a new iron frame by John Taylor & Co in 1940.

-Other village amenities

-On the green is the Romer Arms, a public house which was originally called the Bakers Arms.
-It was bought by a man named Romer Williams, who was a hunting man and a lawyer by profession.
-He renamed it the Romer Arms and it is his family coat of arms that is depicted on the sign.
-Translated, the Latin inscription on the coat of arms is, 'To do and to suffer is the better way for the Roman'.
-This is also "Maria's Kitchen" a Portuguese restaurant.